-Arthritis is a degenerative disease that causes the inflammation of your dog’s joints.
+Arthritis is a degenerative disease that causes inflammation of a dog’s joints.
 It affects the joints of the dog and makes it hard for the dog to perform some otherwise simple activities such as playing, walking, running, or jumping.

-In dogs suffering from arthritis this cartilage is damaged, meaning that the joints produce friction when there is a movement.
+In dogs suffering from arthritis, this cartilage is damaged, meaning that the joints produce friction when there is movement.

-In younger dogs arthritis is normally as a result of
+In juvenile or younger dogs, arthritis is normally a result of

-In young dogs arthritis can also develop after an infection such as lyme disease or tick-borne disease.
-However, arthritis resulting from this cause is rare as compared to the above name causes.
+For younger pups, arthritis can also develop after an infection such as Lyme disease or tick-borne disease.
+However, arthritis resulting from this cause is rare compared to the above name causes.

-Either way whether your dog has suffered from arthritis from a young or old age, following these measures discussed below will help prolong its life.
+Either way, whether your dog has suffered from arthritis from a young or old age, following the measures discussed below will help prolong its life.